Recycle Guide

 NO!

-These items do not belong in the garbage: Batteries, computers, monitors, TVs, compact fluorescent light bulbs (CFLs), LEDs, hazardous waste, propane tanks, and chemicals.
+These items do not belong in the garbage: Batteries, computers, monitors, TVs, compact fluorescent light bulbs (CFLs), hazardous waste, propane tanks/fuel canisters, and chemicals.
 Look up drop-off locations or call 503-234-3000.

 92946

-Homeowners (Houses and smallplexes): If the item cannot be donated, call your garbage company to ask if they can pick it up (extra fees may apply).
+Homeowners (Houses, small-plexes, and those who have their own garbage account): If an item is too large to fit in your garbage bin and cannot be donated, call your garbage company to ask if they can pick it up (extra fees may apply).
 Otherwise, take to a drop-off location.

 92946